neondatabase/website/content/docs/reference/cli-databases.md

 ### create

-This sub-command allows you to create a database.
+This subcommand allows you to create a database.

 #### Usage